Available exclusively at our shop from this week: The kilometer filter for BYD vehicles!

 HOW TO TEST THE PERFORMANCE OF A PRE-OWNED CAR?

-You can purchase a premium-quality Mileage Stopper, install it on your own in less than a half-hour and test the performance of your car.
-This module is useful for multiple purposes and you can always find a good use for it later.
+You can purchase a premium-quality Mileage Stopper, install it on your own in less than a half-hour, and test the performance of your car.
+This module is useful for multiple purposes, and you can always find a good use for it later.

-Thus, we have provided several tips on what to look for when buying a used car, that mileage is still on the top of a used car checklist and you should check the accuracy of the displayed numbers and make sure the odometer wasn’t rollbacked.
+We have provided several tips on what to look for when buying a used car, that mileage is still on the top of a used car checklist and you should check the accuracy of the displayed numbers and make sure the odometer wasn’t rollbacked.
 If the odometer data looks perfect, check the condition of the overall vehicle.
 As a rule, you’ll find the best option if you look at the whole picture, not just parts of it.
 Good luck!

 Service center